 After you secure your letter of intent for your new location, the landlord will deliver a draft commercial lease for you to sign.

 Understanding your lease is an integral part of being a “dentalpreneur.”
-After all, the lease is the anchor that provides the practice a home.
+After all, the lease is the anchor that provides the practice home.
 Unfortunately, many commercial leases include onerous legal provisions that can severely hamper your practice and future exit plans.

 It’s critical to work with a dental practice attorney that knows what to look for in a dental practice lease.
 They’ll negotiate legal provisions to enable the practice to thrive without disruption.